bnb-chain/greenfield-storage-provider/docs/modules/bsdb.md

   OBJECT_STATUS_SEALED = 1;
 }
 // SourceType represents the source of resource creation, which can
-// from Greenfield native or from a cross-chain transfer from BSC enum SourceType {
+// from Mechain native or from a cross-chain transfer from BSC enum SourceType {
   SOURCE_TYPE_ORIGIN = 0;
   SOURCE_TYPE_BSC_CROSS_CHAIN = 1;